-Ductal carcinoma in situ (DCIS) is a non-invasive breast cancer.
-Many issues in the treatment of DCIS are under study.
+DCIS (ductal carcinoma in situ) is a non-invasive breast cancer.
+Many issues about how best to treat DCIS are under study.
 These include ways to predict which cases of DCIS will progress to invasive breast cancer (to target treatment to those who are at higher risk) and which women may not need radiation therapy after lumpectomy for DCIS.

 After discussing the benefits and risks with your health care provider, we encourage you to consider joining a clinical trial of a new treatment for DCIS.